aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 ### Initialization

-In Python, collections of `(key, value)` pairs with unique keys are known as a dictionary.
-It is a built-in type called [`dict`](https://docs.python.org/3/library/stdtypes.html?highlight=dict#dict) and is declared either of the following ways (although the former is much more prominent)
+In Python, a collection of `(key, value)` pairs with unique keys are known as a dictionary.
+It is a built-in type called [`dict`](https://docs.python.org/3/library/stdtypes.html?highlight=dict#dict) and is declared either of the following ways (although the first is far more prominent):

 ```python
 aliases = {}
 aliases = dict()
 ```

 This same structure exists within Go as a `map`.
-But since Go is a typed language, maps are likewise typed.
+But since Go is a typed language, maps have types for both keys and values:

 ```go
 var aliases map[string]string